calishu/colorpp/README.md

 ### Usage of the colors
 > [!NOTE]
 > If you have the `NO_COLOR` env var, it will not print colors, regardless if you enable manually or not.
-> [!NOTE]
-> The namespace `colors::ansi` is only used when colors adds to stream, not the function colors.

 ```cpp
     ...